text70/com-system/README.md

 Once in the com shell after executing ```sh com``` you have a shell built, specifically for building your .hs files using ghc.
 No more .cabal, no more stack build, no more ghcup-tui.
 Just build with ```ghc WhyDidntIThinkofThis.hs```.

+Acknowledgements:

+For further reading on the Nixpkgs installer check out (https://itsfoss.com/ubuntu-install-nix-package-manager/)